 Security Systems and Cameras

-Nowadays, every building should have some kind of security system and any Toronto property management company would know this.
+Nowadays, every building should have some kind of security system, and any Toronto property management company would know this.
 Savvy renters want that extra safety factor.
-The entire building’s systems can be monitored by the company that installed it.
+The entire building’s systems can be monitored by the company that installed them.

 Online payment system

 This much-desired new amenity is also a money and time saver for Property Managers.

 - Renters demand this as an important value in their buildings.
 For this reason, your tenants will be more content.